transdigiware/blockchain/howto/ibp-console-build-network.md

 Whether you deploy components to a paid or free Kubernetes cluster, pay close attention to the resources at your disposal when you choose to deploy nodes and create channels.
 It is your responsibility to manage your Kubernetes cluster and deploy additional resources if necessary.
 While components will successfully deploy to an {{site.data.keyword.cloud_notm}} free cluster, the more components you add, the slower your components will run.
 For more information about component sizings and how the console interacts with your {{site.data.keyword.cloud_notm}} Kubernetes Service cluster, see [Allocating resources](/docs/services/blockchain/howto?topic=blockchain-ibp-console-govern-components#ibp-console-govern-components-iks-console-interaction).
 If you are using {{site.data.keyword.cloud_notm}} Private to deploy onto a different cloud provider, you will have to consult the documentation for that provider to learn how to monitor your resources there.

 ## Sample network tutorial series
 {: #ibp-console-build-network-sample-tutorial}

 This three-part tutorial series guides you through the process of creating and interconnecting a relatively simple, multi-node Hyperledger Fabric network by using the {{site.data.keyword.blockchainfull_notm}} Platform console to deploy a network into your Kubernetes cluster and install and instantiate a smart contract.

-Note that while this tutorial will show how this process works with a paid {{site.data.keyword.cloud_notm}} Kubernetes cluster, the same basic flow applies to free clusters, albeit with a few limitations (for example, you cannot size or resize nodes in a free cluster).
+Note that while this tutorial shows how this process works with a paid {{site.data.keyword.cloud_notm}} Kubernetes cluster, the same basic flow applies to free clusters, albeit with a few limitations (for example, you cannot size or resize nodes in a free cluster).

 The process for creating and managing components described in these tutorials also applies to deployments on other cloud providers using {{site.data.keyword.cloud_notm}} Private.
 {: important}

 * **Build a network tutorial** This tutorial guides you through the process of hosting a network by creating two organizations, one for your peer and another for your ordering service, and a channel.
 Use this tutorial if you want to form a blockchain consortium by creating an ordering service and adding organizations.
 * [Join a network tutorial](/docs/services/blockchain/howto?topic=blockchain-ibp-console-join-network#ibp-console-join-network) guides you through the process of joining an existing network by creating a peer and joining it to an existing channel.
 Use this tutorial if you either do not intend to host a network by creating an ordering service, or want to learn the process for joining other networks.
 * [Deploy a smart contract on the network](/docs/services/blockchain/howto?topic=blockchain-ibp-console-smart-contracts#ibp-console-smart-contracts) shows how to write a smart contract and deploy it on a network.

 ### The structure of this network
 {: #ibp-console-build-network-structure}